You are here

 When the Clerk’s Office sees that this motion has been approved by the Court, they will remove the attorney from the case.
 Until this is completed, the Court will still consider the attorney as a participant in the case and the system will continue to send him/her the notifications.

-Note: The Clerk’s Office is not responsible for updating email addresses, telephone or fax numbers for CM/ECF Users.
-If you are a member of the Southern District of Florida Bar and you have not registered for CM/ECF, your email address will not be added to the CM/ECF System.
+Note: The Clerk’s Office is not responsible for updating email addresses.
+If you are a member of the Southern District of Florida Bar and you have not registered for CM/ECF in our District, please click here.

 If I am not a member of this Court’s Bar & do not reside or practice within this District but am a FL Bar member whose membership has either been suspended or otherwise designated as not eligible to practice law in FL, may I apply as a PHV in this Court?